The Maternity Leave Policy sets out the entitlements and support available to pregnant employees and to those on and returning from maternity leave.

 Elsie Widdowson Fellowships apply to academic staff returning from maternity or adoption leave.

-The purpose of the Fellowship is to allow a returning member of academic staff to concentrate on consolidating their research activity.
+The purpose of the Fellowship is to allow a returning member of academic staff to focus on consolidating their research.

-The Fellowships provide this opportunity through part-funding i.e. 50% (met centrally) of the salary costs for up to 12 months immediately following the member of staff’s return from maternity, adoption/surrogacy and/or shared parental leave.
+The Fellowships provide this opportunity through part-funding, i.e. 50% (met centrally) of the salary costs for up to 12 months immediately following the member of staff’s return from maternity leave, adoption leave and/or shared parental leave.
 This means that the department/division can relieve the member of staff of teaching and administrative duties during the agreed period of the research programme.
-The remaining half of the salary costs will be met by the department/division.
+The department/division will meet the remaining half of the salary costs.

-Applications for Elsie Widdowson Fellowship Awards are not restricted to one Award and, therefore, academic staff who have previously received the award may make additional applications.
+Applications for the Elsie Widdowson Fellowship Awards are not restricted to one award, and, therefore, academic staff who have previously received the award may make additional applications.

 The rules of the Fellowship and details of how to apply can be found on the Elsie Widdowson Fellowship Award webpage.